Hole in the Wall Between the Top Chambers of the Heart (Atrial Septal Defect) in Children: What to Know

 How is this treated?

-Treatment for this condition depends on the size of the hole and the amount of blood that goes into the right atrium.
+Treatment depends on the size of the hole and the amount of blood that goes into the right upper heart with each heartbeat.

 Follow these instructions at home: